 Care Coordination is a service of LOA to help persons over age 60 remain as independent as possible for as long as possible.
+Care Coordinators evaluate cases to determine which services are needed and link the person with those services.
 Another component of Care Coordination is Options Counseling which allows the clients to select and arrange the services of their choosing after meeting with a case manager.

 “I’m pleased with LOA allowing me to continue to live at home and the ability to remain independent and God have blessed me with the nice caregiving.”